Conference Venue

 Hotel IBIS São João is a standard IBIS hotel conveniently located within a 10-minute walk from the conference venue and right off the I.P.O. metro station (Yellow Line).

-Hotel Eurostars Oporto is a 4-star hotel located within a 15-minute walk from the conference venue.
+Hotel Eurostars Oporto is a 4-star hotel located within a 15-minutes walk from the conference venue.

 OTHER HOTELS (3 and 4 stars)